swaroop-smilecode/data_engineering/02_kafka/mobile_shaking_data/03_installing_and_starting_kafka_on_ec2.md

-As shown in the architecture diagram, we need to start 3 servers.
-1. Zoo keeper
-2. Kafka cluster
-3. Consumer
 --------------------------------------------------------------------------------------------------------------------------------
 #### Create EC2 instance(to run kafka & zoo keeper servers)
 You need to take care of below things while creating EC2 instance.
 Rest everything can be left as default.</br>